Henry Morris (satirist)

 Morris's second book, The Diary of a Secret Royal, was published in September 2023.

 Influence

-The Swift-inspired story series, Goveller's Travels, which places Michael Gove as the protagonist of the English satirist’s most famous novel, is referenced in the 2023 edition of ’The Cambridge Companion to Gulliver's Travels’ in ‘Part IV - Afterlives’, a chapter written by Université d’Aix-Marseille’s Dr. Ruth Menzies.
+The Swift-inspired story series, Goveller's Travels, which places Michael Gove as the protagonist of the English satirist’s most famous novel, is referenced in the 2023 edition of ’The Cambridge Companion to Gulliver's Travels’ in ‘Part IV - Afterlives’, a chapter written by Université d’Aix-Marseille’s Ruth Menzies.

 Early life

 Morris grew up in Yorkshire, where his mother was a teacher and his father was an archaeologist.
 He went to the University of Manchester to study comparative religion and has previously worked as an auxiliary nurse.

 Personal life

 A member of amateur dramatic society Abbey Shakespeare Players, Morris performs annually at St Dogmaels Abbey, and co-runs Field Maneuvers, ‘a no-frills rave’, which celebrated its 10th anniversary in 2023.

-In 2012 he appeared on Mastermind, where his specialist subject was The KLF.
+In 2012 he appeared on Mastermind, where his specialist subject was the KLF.

 He has completed over forty ultramarathons including Hardmoors, a 113 mile single-stage race.
 To support Chris Packham's charity Wild Justice, he took part in a run to every site where a hen harrier has been poisoned or otherwise killed to facilitate grouse shooting.

 Morris lives in West Wales with his wife and two children.